theupdateframework/taps/tapXX.md

       equal the hashes in the new timestamp metadata file.
 If not, discard the new timestamp metadata file, then go to step 5.6._

-* _**5.3.4**. **Check for a freeze attack.** The latest known time MUST be lower than the expiration timestamp in the new timestamp metadata file.
+* _**5.3.4**. **Check for a freeze attack.** The expiration timestamp in the new timestamp metadata file MUST be higher than the fixed update start time.
   If so, the new timestamp metadata file becomes the trusted timestamp metadata file.
 If the new timestamp metadata file has expired, discard it, then go to step 5.6._

 _**5.4.
 Initialize the snapshot metadata file.**_